 Instead, finding a flat iron that works well with dry hair to prevent further brittleness is invaluable to glossy, healthy hair.
 Understanding what to look for in a flat iron will prevent it from flash-burning your hair and causes it to dry out more over time.

-Quick Take: Best Flat Irons for Dry Hair
+Comparison of the Best Flat Irons For Dry Hair

 While the words flat iron and hair straighteners are used interchangeably, there is a difference.
 A flat iron is a very specific tool that has two blades which are usually made of ceramic or titanium.
 It is squeezed together and run down the hair to either create poker-straight hair or to create flat ringlets (if twisted while pulling downward).
 It uses high direct heat to get this effect.